 Your homepage is the page that displays when you first visit your site.
-You can set any page on your site as your homepage.
+You can set any type of page on your site as your homepage.

 Visitors can return to your homepage by clicking your site title or logo.

-Note: Folders, navigation links to external pages, and pages within Index Pages can't be set as the homepage.
+Note: Folders, links, and pages within Index Pages can't be set as the homepage.

 Watch a video

 Check your current homepage